jtalks-org/jcommune/readme.md

 DEVELOPMENT
 ---------------------------------------------------------
-Developer's guides and materials can be foun in developer's wiki: http://jtalks.org/display/jcommune/Development
+Developer's guides and materials can be found in developer's wiki: http://jtalks.org/display/jcommune/Development
 ---------------------------------------------------------